 Based on figures from the U.S. Bureau of Labor Statistics (BLS), animal scientists earned a median annual wage of $58,380 as of May 2018 (www.bls.gov).
 Animal production companies, the federal government, and research and development facilities were among the highest paying industries for animal scientists.

 Pet Nutritionist Job Outlook

-According to BLS data, job opportunities for animal scientists were expected to grow by 9% between 2012 and 2022, which was on the low end of the average national growth rate for all occupations.
-Colleges and universities were among the top employers for animal scientists as of May 2013.
+According to BLS data, job opportunities for animal scientists were expected to grow by 7% between 2018 and 2028, which was the same as the average national growth rate for all occupations.
+Colleges and universities were among the top employers for animal scientists as of May 2018.